-The General Counsel, who is also acting as the Company Secretary, acts as Secretary to the Committee.
+The General Counsel and the Company Secretary, acts as Secretary to the Committee.

-The internal and external auditors, the Chief Executive Officer, the Chief Financial Officer, the Chief Risk Officer and the General Counsel are invited to Audit, Risk and Compliance Committee meetings at the discretion of the Committee.
+The internal and external auditors, the Chief Executive Officer, the Chief Financial Officer, the Chief Risk Officer and the General Counsel are invited to Audit Committee meetings at the discretion of the Committee.
 The Committee is required to meet at least twice during the year and committee members' attendance record is disclosed in the table of directors' meetings in the directors' report.

-The external auditor met with the Audit, Risk and Compliance Committee six times during the year without management being present.
+The Company's external auditor meets with the Audit, Risk and Compliance Committee without management being present.

-The Chief Executive Officer and the Chief Financial Officer have declared in writing to the Board that the financial records of the Company and the consolidated entity for the financial year have been properly maintained, the Company's financial reports for the financial year ended 31 March 2017 comply with accounting standards and present a true and fair view of the Company's financial condition and operational results.
+The Chief Executive Officer and the Chief Financial Officer have declared in writing to the Board that the financial records of the Company and the consolidated entity for the financial year have been properly maintained, the Company's financial reports for the financial year ended 31 March 2018 comply with accounting standards and present a true and fair view of the Company's financial condition and operational results.

 This statement is required annually.

-The responsibilities of the Audit, Risk and Compliance Committee include:
+The responsibilities of the Audit, Committee include:

-- reviewing the annual and half year financial reports and other financial information distributed externally; - assessing management processes supporting external reporting; - review and assess the enterprise risk management framework on an annual basis; - assessing the performance and objectivity of the internal audit function; - establishing procedures for selecting, appointing and if necessary, removing the external auditor or internal audit co-sourcing provider;
+- reviewing the annual and half year financial reports and other financial information distributed externally; - assessing management processes supporting external reporting;

-- assessing whether non-audit services provided by the external auditor are consistent with maintaining the external auditor's independence.
-Each reporting period the external auditor provides an independence declaration in relation to the audit or review; - providing advice to the Board in respect of whether the provision of the non-audit services by the external auditor is compatible with the general standard of independence of auditors imposed by the Corporation Act 2001; - assessing the adequacy of the internal control framework and the Company's code of ethical standards; and - organising, reviewing and reporting on any special reviews or investigations deemed necessary by the Board.
+- assessing the performance and objectivity of the internal audit function; - establishing procedures for selecting, appointing and if necessary, removing the external auditor or internal audit co-sourcing provider; - assessing whether non-audit services provided by the external auditor are consistent with maintaining the external auditor's independence.
+Each reporting period the external auditor provides an independence declaration in relation to the audit or review; - providing advice to the Board in respect of whether the provision of the non-audit services by the external auditor is compatible with the general standard of independence of auditors imposed by the Corporations Act 2001; and - organising, reviewing and reporting on any special reviews or investigations deemed necessary by the Board.

-The Audit, Risk and Compliance Committee reviews the performance of the external auditors on an annual basis and meets with them during the year to:
+The Audit Committee reviews the performance of the external auditors on an annual basis and meets with them during the year to: